KevinLiTian/Harvard_CS50_AI/2.Uncertainty/heredity/README.md

 ## Files

 There are three datasets in the _data_ directory, which are three family relationships and genetic traits.
-And in the _heredity.py_ file, there are some probability constants and we are to use them and the dataset to infer which family member has certain genetic traits
+And in the _heredity.py_ file, there are some probability constants and we are to use them and the dataset to infer the probability distribution of which family member has certain genetic traits.
+The _testcase.py_ contains a unit test test case that is provided as an example in the course's project description.
+One can use this to confirm the functionality of the _joint_probability_ function in _heredity.py_

 ## How to Use